Living-with-machines/alto2txt/docs/Demo.md

 ## Further Examples

 Running these steps for your own files works in the same way.
-Your source and/or output directory does not need to be within `/alto2txt/` as long as you put the full path name into the command arguments.
+Your source and/or output directory as long as you put the path name into the command arguments.

 #### Run on a single publication, multiple years, multiple editions

 ```
-./extract_publications_text.py -p single input-directory output-directory
+alto2txt -p single input-directory output-directory
 ```

 #### Run on multiple publications, multiple years, multiple editions

 ```
-./extract_publications_text.py input-directory output-directory
+alto2txt input-directory output-directory
 ```

 #### Extract every 100th edition from every publication

 ```
-./extract_publications_text.py input-directory output-directory -d 100
+alto2txt input-directory output-directory -d 100
 ```
 Where `-d` determines the downsample value.

 #### Extract every 100th edition from one publication

 ```
-./extract_publications_text.py -p single input-directory output-directory -d 100
+alto2txt -p single input-directory output-directory -d 100
 ```